-- The King IV Report on Corporate Governance for South Africa, 2016 ("King IV report"); - The Listings Requirements of the JSE Limited ("Listings Requirements"); - The JSE Responsible Investment Index criteria; and - The Global Reporting Initiative ("GRI") framework.
+- The King IV Report on Corporate Governance for South Africa, 2016 ("King IV report"); - The Listings Requirements of the JSE Limited ("Listings Requirements"); - The JSE Responsible Investment Index criteria; and - The Global Reporting Initiative ("GRI") frameworks.

 While the King IV report and Listings Requirements require the Company to prepare an integrated report, various other reporting frameworks deal with sustainability reporting criteria.
-The GRI framework and JSE Responsible Investment Index have been identified by the Company as appropriate frameworks for reporting on these issues based on the Company's specific needs, its areas of operation, and stakeholder concerns
+The GRI framework and JSE Responsible Investment Index have been identified by the Company as appropriate reference frameworks for reporting on these issues based on the Company's specific needs, its areas of operation, and stakeholder concerns.

-During the year the Company identified material Group-wide issues for reporting purposes and an index indicating where these issues are referenced throughout this annual report can be found on page 68.
-While these issues have been categorised according to the GRI framework, the Company has not undertaken a detailed self-assessment nor been formally assessed, and the decision to use the GRI and JSE Responsible Investment Index frameworks for guidance in compiling this report is not intended to declare compliance as understood in either framework.
+During the year, the Company identified material Group-wide issues for reporting purposes and an index indicating where these issues are referenced throughout this annual report can be found on page 70.
+While these issues have been categorised according to the GRI framework, the Company has not undertaken a detailed self-assessment nor been externally assured, and the decision to use the GRI and JSE Responsible Investment Index frameworks for guidance in compiling this report is not intended to declare compliance as understood in either framework but rather to provide the Company with a basis on which to determine the material topics for reporting.